dvollrath/StudyGuide/ideas/fixed.md

 That markup of price over marginal cost is what pays them back for incurring the fixed cost (and possibly providing them even more).
 Charging a price higher than marginal cost implies a market with imperfect competition, meaning that other firms cannot or do not enter to drive the price down to marginal cost (as with perfect competition).

 {: .important }
-> Because firms have fixed costs to invent or implement ideas their average cost is higher than their marginal cost and they will only operate if they can charge a price higher than their *marginal* cost, and therefore firms will only invent or implement ideas if there is imperfect competition.
+> Because firms have fixed costs to invent or implement ideas their average cost is higher than their marginal cost and they will only operate if they can charge a price higher than their *marginal* cost, and therefore firms will only invent or implement new ideas if there is imperfect competition.

 Imperfect competition doesn't mean new firms cannot enter or will not enter, it just means entry won't drive the price down to *marginal* cost, just *average* cost.
 Think about situations where new entrpreneurs or firms are willing and able to enter.
 They will keep doing this until there aren't any profits to make anymore.
 Imperfect competition doesn't necessarily mean positive economic profits, either, it just means price greater than marginal cost.